Language in San Jose, Costa Rica

 The program places students with host families because of the great strides students have in their language ability and it allows them to become more integrated in Costa Rican society and culture.
 Students consistenly report that host families are one of the highlights of their experience in Costa Rica.

 The Grupo de Kansas office is located on campus close to many UCR facilities with two Costa Rican staff members.
 While in Costa Rica, students will take a city tour of San José to become familiar with the city and visit important sites of interest.
 Students on the one month program will go on one excursion and students on the two month program will go on two excursions.
-Past excursions have included trips to the beach and La Fortuna waterfall and Arenal volcano.
+Past excursions have included trips to La Fortuna waterfall and Arenal volcano or the beach.

 The program is open to students with a minimum 2.5 GPA.
 Exceptions considered after submission of a petition.